swadmahfuz/Certificate-Verification-System-Training/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project can be used for a verification system where admins can add data manually as they prefer.
+This project can be used for maintaining and verifying certificates issued by an organization.
+The project may be modified for verifying other things like product authenticity.

 <p align="right">(<a href="#top">back to top</a>)</p>